zakigit1/ChatApp-LaravelAPI/README.md

 ### Unique Selling Points
 - **Modular Design**: Easily extendable for custom features like group chats, file sharing, or chatbots.
-- **Real-Time Notifications**: Notify users of new messages or events in real time.
+- **Real-Time Notifications**: Notify users of new messages or events in real time using OneSignal.
 - **Cross-Platform Compatibility**: Works seamlessly with web, mobile, and desktop clients.

 ### Technical Highlights
 - Built with **Laravel 10.x** for robust backend development.
 - Uses **Pusher** for real-time communication.
+- Implements **OneSignal** for push notifications.
 - Implements **RESTful API** standards for easy integration.
 - Supports **MySQL** for reliable data storage.